lynnfaraday/aresmush.com/fs3/fs3-3/core.md

 layout: fs3
 ---

+Every game will configure FS3 differently, so you should consult your specific game policies for details.

-FS3 Core is the game configuration that comes with the default FS3 installation.
-It is intended for near-future sci-fi combat games, such as Batlestar Galactica.
-See [Tweaking FS3](/fs3/fs3-3/tweaking-fs3.html) for help adapting it to other settings.
+**FS3 Core** is the game configuration that comes with the default FS3 installation.
+It is intended for near-future sci-fi combat games, such as Battlestar Galactica.
+It is provided here as an example of how FS3 can be set up.

+If you are a game designer looking to adapt FS3 Core to your own setting, see [Tweaking FS3](/fs3/fs3-3/tweaking-fs3.html).

 ## AP Limits